606: The Creeping Terror

 Become a huge Larry Storch fan.
 Follow him around the country seeking his autograph.
 He’d be an expert on Larry Storch, able to answer any question about Larry Storch.

-Larry Storch is an actor and voiceover artist known for his role as Corporal Randolph Agarn on the TV series F-Troop (1965-1967), and as the voice of Koko the Clown.
+Larry Storch (1923-2022) was an actor and voiceover artist known for his role as Corporal Randolph Agarn on the TV series F-Troop (1965-1967), and as the voice of Koko the Clown.

 He’s a closet Luddite, this guy.